xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-20-lost-memories.md

 Each slice corresponds to a numbered filename (e.g., 01.png, 02.png, etc.).
 Arrange the slices in the correct order to restore the complete image of the fragment’s location.

-You can find the tiles [here](/assets/file/stories/christmas2024/fragments.zip).
+You can find the slices [here](/assets/file/stories/christmas2024/fragments.zip).

 Notice that:
 - The order of tiles corresponds to positions from the **top-left** corner to the **bottom-right** corner.